 In other words: we are not consistent in how we cite other content.
-And this is a problem because we are making it more difficult than necessary for authors, publishers and everyone else to handle these various citation flavors and, more importantly, we are loosing citations along the way.
-This is a particular problem for data citation, as the seminal 2013 paper by Kafkas et al. has shown for citations to the three biological databases ENA (European Nucleotide Archive), PDB and Uniprot:
+And this is a problem because we are making it more difficult than necessary for authors, publishers, and everyone else to handle these various citation flavors, and, more importantly, we are losing citations along the way.
+This is a particular problem for data citation, as the seminal 2013 paper by Kafkas et al. has shown for citations to the three biological databases ENA (European Nucleotide Archive), PDB, and Uniprot:

 In other words, even though including identifiers for biological databases has been an accepted community standard that every author and publisher is following for a long time, the proper citation of these identifiers is still often broken.
 The picture doesn’t seem to be any better for DOIs for datasets: while they are fairly common by now, their use in scholarly articles differs widely from appearance in the references list to links in the materials and methods section to no mention at all.

 There are various ways how this can be fixed (e.g. requiring authors to use biological database identifiers in a consistent way, better text mining tools, opening up subscription content to text mining), but the best solution is the simplest one: every citation in a paper should go into the references list.
 As an example I have added the ENA mRNA U65091 (Shioda, Fenner, & Isselbacher, 1997) - something I worked on a long time ago - to the references list of this post.